Happy new year, 2022. May you make the most of this year. Here is the beginning of a new story to start the year!

 As she walked, she pondered how everyone walks everywhere in a country town, especially the children.
 Although most are unaware of its impact, it automatically connects bodies to the land.
 All the temperature changes are keenly felt when little divides the body from its surroundings.
 Nanima had a relatively comfortable climate, but the local children had endless memories of crunching through frost-kissed grass or sweltering in the summer heat.

 Passing the last shop before home, Maliyan gazed at her reflection in the window.
 Her hair was short; her face was clear and clean.
 Healthy, well-balanced people tend to have uncomplicated faces.
 Faces only become complicated after years of layering from mental and emotional stress.
 Maliyan’s body was, in the words of her city chiropractor, “age-appropriate”.
 It was meant to be a compliment of the highest order.
 “Don’t get me started on the grossly avoidable problems most people have with their bodies through laziness and compulsions,” he would say.

 Chiropractors tend to have a multi-levelled type of intelligence.
 They have to be academically smart enough to get through the years of medical training.
-They also have to be emotionally and spiritually mature enough to understand the energetic part of their work which is considered to be of equal importance.
-All-in-all, it makes for a coherent and intuitive type of health professional which, unfortunately, is uncommon.
+They also have to be emotionally and spiritually mature enough to understand the energetic part of their work, which is considered equally important.
+It makes for a coherent and intuitive type of health professional, which unfortunately is uncommon.